Why study Geography?

 The BSc Geography Honours degree comprises one compulsory course (the research project) and four elective courses.
 You may select any four of the elective courses on offer.
 You may replace one elective course with a course of equivalent credits from another programme.

-GEOG4009A Research Project in Geography: Full Year, 40 credits
+GEOG4038A: Research project in Geography: Full Year, 40 credits

-GEOG4034A Water Challenges in Southern Africa: Block 1, 20 credits, Prof. Chris Curtis
+GEOG4034A Water Challenges in South Africa, Block 1, 20 Credits (Prof Craig Sheridan)

-GEOG4045A Disaster Risk and Geohazards: Block 3, 20 credits, Prof. Jasper Knight
+GEOG4045A Disaster Risk and Geohazards IV, Block 3, 20 Credits (Prof Jasper Knight)

 This course focuses on the reasons why disasters occur in a global and southern African context, and the relationships of these disasters to aspects of the human and physical environments that can trigger, amplify, or moderate disaster risks and impacts.
 The course addresses the most common types of geohazards globally and locally (earthquakes, tsunamis, storm surges, river floods, droughts, soil erosion), their causes and controls, and uses case studies to analyse their impacts on the human and physical environments, including aspects of vulnerability and adaptation.
 Throughout, there is emphasis on predictability, risk and mitigation of hazard impacts, including their implications for modelling, management and policy.